Alexander Worthy Clerk: Historical context

-Riis’ poor health condition, the rough terrain and the high death rates of European missionaries, sometimes reaching eighty percent, coupled with the failure of the missionary work compelled the Basel Missionary Society to abandon the work and recall Riis.
+Riis' poor health condition, the rough terrain and the high death rates of European missionaries, sometimes reaching eighty percent, coupled with the failure of the missionary work compelled the Basel Missionary Society to abandon the work and recall Riis.
 For eight years, Riis had been unable to convert a native to Christianity and could not boast of a single baptism.
 In 1840, Andreas Riis travelled through Akwamu, Shai, Kroboland, Akim Abuakwa, and Cape Coast and arrived in Kumasi in 1840.
 Seeing that conditions were too harsh to contain, the Basel Mission authorities were displeased and Riis was recalled to Switzerland - the mission was to be closed.
 At the valedictory durbar organised in honour of Riis, the paramount chief, Omanhene of Akuapem, is purported to have remarked, "If you could show us some Africans who could read the Bible, then we would surely follow you".

 Arrival of West Indian missionaries

 This chief's coded message gave Riis and the Basel Mission Society food for thought.
 The dawn of a new day for African missions appeared when contacts were made to involve Afro-Caribbean Christians from the West Indies in the mission to Africa.
 Already, such a suggestion had come to Basel from England, but the impetus for Basel's involvement must have come from Riis.

 Riis arrived at the European headquarters of the Basel Mission on 7 July 1840 and immediately conferred with the directors of the mission who had already decided to end the mission's operations in West Africa.
 Riis then made a compelling case by narrating the Akropong's chief farewell address to the mission's board committee.
 The directors agreed to go to the Caribbean islands with the aim of finding the descendants of freed slaves who were perhaps better suited or adapted to acclimatise to the West African tropical environment, which had a similar climate to the West Indies.
 Morally, they were well-equipped to handle missionary work due to their strong sense of social mission, gleaned from the abolitionist and emancipation movements, and an imbibing of the Moravian Christian educational ethos in the West Indies.
-Furthermore, the Afro-Caribbean recruits had no immediate links to families or clans or ethnic groups in Africa which made them neutral agents in evangelical efforts.
+Furthermore, the Afro-Caribbean recruits had no immediate links to families, clans or ethnic groups in Africa which made them neutral agents in evangelical efforts.